cjpais/whisperfile/README.md

+# Notice

+**This code has been [merged](https://github.com/Mozilla-Ocho/llamafile/pull/517) into [llamafile](https://github.com/Mozilla-Ocho/llamafile).
+All future work will be done in that repo!**

+The original README for the project is below.

 # whisperfile

 This is a fork of [llamafile](https://github.com/Mozilla-Ocho/llamafile) which builds llamafiles for [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
 A huge credit and thanks to the original authors of these wonderful projects.